 knowledge-kitchen

-This document is a set of Frequently Asked Questions that relate to etiquette and other matters involving the relationship among students, professors, and university administration.
-Although this area is poorly researched, some research does show that students and professors often have different expectations.
+This document is a set of Frequently Asked Questions that relate to etiquette, expectations, and the relationship among students, instructors, and university administration.
+Although this area is poorly researched, some research does show that students and instructors often have different expectations.
 This document attempts to make clear the expectations from one side of that equation.

-Note the thoughts and preferences expressed here are mine alone, and are not official policies of the university or the CS department.
+Note the thoughts and preferences expressed here are mine alone, do not apply in all cases, and are not official policies of the university, school, or department.

 Communication